 \paragraph{Impact of Initialization}

 We examine the sensitivity of the CCG algorithm w.r.t. the starting points by running it with an alternative set of starting points, including only the extreme scenarios.
-This results for $\alpha = 0.90/0.95/0.99$ in a violation probability in $\mathcal{U}$ of $1.34/1.36/1.48\%$, which is better than \texttt{EXT} and worse than the results in Table~\ref{table_RTS}, which chose starting points based on the initialization strategy of \eqref{adm_init}.
+This results for $\alpha = 0.90/0.95/0.99$ in a violation probability in $\mathcal{U}$ of $1.34/1.36/1.48\%$, which is better than \texttt{EXT} and worse than the results in Table~\ref{table_RTS}, highlighting the benefit of selecting starting points using the initialization strategy in \eqref{adm_init}.

-\paragraph{Illustrative Period} \black{We illustrate how \texttt{CCG} constructs better deployment scenarios by examining a particular hour (with $\alpha = 0.90$) for which the actual error realization falls inside $\mathcal{U}$ and \texttt{EXT} leads to deliverability issues (i.e., non-zero RT penalty), while \texttt{CCG} does not.} For the selected hour, the only VRE generating electricity is wind; Fig.~\ref{error_barplot} plots the deployment scenarios of $\texttt{EXT}$ and $\texttt{CCG}$ alongside the system-wide requirements $\hat\rho^+, \hat\rho^-$ and the realized error, showing only nodes $21, 50, 56$ and $64$, corresponding to the four wind plants. \black{For both \texttt{EXT} and \texttt{CCG}, the aggregate error in each deployment scenario is equal to either $\hat\rho^+$ or $\hat\rho^-$, but its distribution among nodes differs.} $\texttt{EXT}$ distributes the nodal errors proportionally to the width of the prediction interval of nodal VRE output.
-For $\texttt{CCG}$, the first deployment scenario, $\vxi^{\textrm{wc}}_1$, has an aggregate error equal to $\hat\rho^-$; compared to $\vxi^-$, $\vxi^{\textrm{wc}}_1$ leads to a much higher allocation in nodes $50, 64$ \black{(RT wind production higher than forecasted)} whereas nodes $21,56$ have a smaller error with opposite sign; thus, $\vxi^{\textrm{wc}}_1$ represents a less correlated setting.
-Concerning the second deployment scenario, $\vxi^{\textrm{wc}}_2$, we observe that all nodal errors are positive \black{(RT wind production lower than forecasted)} with the aggregate error equal to $\hat\rho^+$; and the allocation is not proportional to the width of the prediction interval at each node, with relatively to $\texttt{EXT}$ a higher allocation at nodes $50,64$.
+\paragraph{Illustrative Period} \black{We illustrate how \texttt{CCG} constructs better deployment scenarios by examining a particular period (with $\alpha = 0.90$) for which the actual error realization falls inside $\mathcal{U}$ and \texttt{EXT} leads to deliverability issues (i.e., non-zero RT penalty), while \texttt{CCG} does not.} For the selected period, the only VRE generating electricity is wind; Fig.~\ref{error_barplot} plots the deployment scenarios of $\texttt{EXT}$ and $\texttt{CCG}$ alongside the system-wide requirements $\hat\rho^+, \hat\rho^-$ and the realized error, showing only nodes $21, 50, 56$ and $64$, corresponding to the four wind plants. \black{For both \texttt{EXT} and \texttt{CCG}, the aggregate error in each deployment scenario is equal to either $\hat\rho^+$ or $\hat\rho^-$, but its distribution among nodes differs.} For $\texttt{CCG}$, the first deployment scenario, $\vxi^{\textrm{wc}}_1$, has an aggregate error equal to $\hat\rho^-$; compared to $\vxi^-$, $\vxi^{\textrm{wc}}_1$ leads to a much higher allocation in nodes $50, 64$ \black{(RT wind production higher than forecasted)} whereas nodes $21,56$ have a smaller error with opposite sign; thus, $\vxi^{\textrm{wc}}_1$ represents a less correlated setting.
+Concerning the second deployment scenario, $\vxi^{\textrm{wc}}_2$, we observe that all nodal errors are positive \black{(RT wind production lower than forecasted)} with the aggregate error equal to $\hat\rho^+$; and the allocation is not proportional to the width of the prediction interval at each node, with relatively to $\texttt{EXT}$ a higher allocation at nodes $50, 64$.
 The line connecting nodes $6\textrm{-}26$ is congested in the \texttt{DSW} solution of the DA problem.